akvo/agrastat/docs/user-guide.rst

 * If you are giving AGRASTAT a link to the data, like ``http://example.com/mydata.csv``, then select "Link to a file" or "Link to an API".
-(If you don't know what an API is, you don't need to worry about this option - select "Link to a file".)
+(If you don"t know what an API is, you don"t need to worry about this option - select "Link to a file".)

 * If the data to be added to AGRASTAT is in a file on your computer, select "Upload